 For many months now, HITRUST has been working to ensure that our comprehensive and integrated suite of compliance and risk management solutions align with the requirements of CMMC and fully support organizations in preparing to achieve CMMC.

 While the CMMC AB continues its efforts to bring the CMMC program to market, HITRUST customers can rest easy knowing that for every component of the CMMC program contemplated by the DoD, there is a direct HITRUST analog that currently achieves the same objectives.
 The components of the HITRUST Approach most directly related to addressing CMMC are the HITRUST CSF®, HITRUST CSF® Assurance Program, and HITRUST MyCSF®.
-Although a final version of the CMMC framework has yet to be released, the HITRUST CSF currently integrates with and contains mappings to the same baseline standards upon which the CMMC framework is based (i.e., NIST SP 80-53, DFARS/NIST SP 800-171, and FedRAMP).
+The HITRUST CSF already integrates with and contains mappings to the same baseline standards upon which the CMMC framework is based (i.e., NIST SP 80-53, DFARS/NIST SP 800-171, and FedRAMP).

-The HITRUST CSF Assurance Program enables organizations to assess their current security and privacy posture against these standards and once a final CMMC framework is released, will enable organizations to achieve and maintain CMMC, leveraging the many benefits of the HITRUST CSF Assurance Methodology, including Assess Once, Report Many™.
+The HITRUST CSF Assurance Program enables organizations to assess their current security and privacy posture against these standards and achieve and maintain CMMC, leveraging the many benefits of the HITRUST CSF Assurance Methodology, including Assess Once, Report Many™.

 The MyCSF tool can be leveraged to lend insight into GAPS and remediations needed to be implemented prior to the CMMC.
 MyCSF supports “what if” planning and utilizes previously entered information to streamline and simplify the process of performing a GAP analysis against the CMMC framework requirements.